 Step 6: Revise and Refine

-After gathering feedback from team members and stakeholders, review their insights carefully to identify common themes and suggestions.
-Ensure the message aligns with your organisation’s goals, values, and vision, maintaining consistency with your core purpose.
-Reading it aloud helps check if the language feels natural, motivating, and memorable, ensuring it resonates with everyone who hears it.
+Gather feedback from team members and stakeholders, then revise your statement to ensure alignment with your organization’s mission, vision, and corporate values.
+Reading it aloud helps check if the language is natural, motivating, and memorable, ensuring it resonates with everyone who reads it.

 Conclusion